bewards/tech-blog-grav/pages/01.blog/sitecore-meetup-recap-ormless-less-is-enough/item.md

 hide_from_post_list: false
 ---

-Last month a long-time colleague of mine, Doug Couto @[Rightpoint](https://www.rightpoint.com/), presented a Sitecore meetup on going ORMless in his last couple Sitecore Solutions.
+Last month a long-time colleague of mine, Doug Couto, presented a Sitecore meetup @Rightpoint on going **ORMless** in his last couple Sitecore Solutions.
 What exactly does it mean to be free from an ORM?
 During this post I'd like to recap some ORM pitfalls and discussion points to consider when building out your next Sitecore Solution.
 As my familiarity of ORMs are based on over four years of using Glass, I will be basing this recap on my own experience tied to that ORM.

 ===